peaque-se/peaque/docs/docs/api-middleware.md

 - Avoid long-running operations in middleware that could block requests
 - Use TypeScript types for better development experience
 - Test your middleware functions thoroughly
+- Use `useCurrentRequest()` to create reusable authentication utilities